ammdias/finctrl/MANUAL.md

     Total amounts by currency:
         Euro: 4930.01

-Finally, although there is no need with so few transactions, we may also set a date interval on the transactions listed:
+Although there is no need with so few transactions, we may also set a date interval on the transactions listed:

     Test > ls tr on bank from 1/2 to today